rails/rails/guides/source/form_helpers.md

 </form>
 ```

 The name passed to `form_for` controls the key used in `params` to access the form's values.
-Here the name is `article` and so all the inputs have names of the form `article[<em>attribute_name</em>]`.
+Here the name is `article` and so all the inputs have names of the form `article[attribute_name]`.
 Accordingly, in the `create` action `params[:article]` will be a hash with keys `:title` and `:body`.
 You can read more about the significance of input names in the parameter_names section.

 The helper methods called on the form builder are identical to the model object helpers except that it is not necessary to specify which object is being edited since this is already managed by the form builder.

-You can create a similar binding without actually creating `&lt;form&gt;` tags with the `fields_for` helper.
+You can create a similar binding without actually creating `<form>` tags with the `fields_for` helper.
 This is useful for editing additional model objects with the same form.
 For example if you had a Person model with an associated ContactDetail model you could create a form for creating both like so:

 ```erb
 <%= form_for @person, :url => { :action => "create" } do |person_form| %>